a2stuff/a2d/tests/testplan.md

 * Using MAME (e.g. via Ample), configure a system with an SSC in Slot 1 and a Serial Printer.
 Invoke the Print Screen DA.
 Verify that the File menu is not corrupted.
 > This can not be (currently) tested in MAME.

+### Control Panels

+Repeat for each of:
+* Control Panel
+* Date & Time
+* International
+* Options
+* Sounds
+* Views

+* Start with a fresh disk image.
+Launch DeskTop.
+Apple Menu > Control Panels.
+Open the DA.
+Toggle a setting.
+Close the DA.
+Write protect the disk.
+Then:
+  * Open the DA.
+Toggle a setting.
+Close the DA.
+Verify an alert shows asking about saving the changes.
+Click Cancel.
+Open the DA.
+Verify the DA opens correctly.
+Close the DA.
+  * Open the DA.
+Toggle a setting.
+Close the DA.
+Verify an alert shows asking about saving the changes.
+Click OK.
+Verify an alert shows that the disk is write protected.
+Click Try Again.
+Verify the same alert shows.
+Click Cancel.
+  * Open the DA.
+Toggle a setting.
+Close the DA.
+Verify an alert shows asking about saving the changes.
+Click OK.
+Verify an alert shows that the disk is write protected.
+Click Try Again.
+Verify the same alert shows.
+Un-protect the disk.
+Click Try Again.
+Verify the settings are saved.

+> This can not be (currently) tested in MAME.
+(A write-protected disk can be emulated by providing a ZIP file containing the image, but dynamically toggling the protection state is TBD.)

 ## Hardware Configurations

 > Coverage throughout `tests` where possible